SainsburyWellcomeCentre/aeon_docs/src/about/code_of_conduct.md

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standards of acceptable behavior, and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers are responsible for clarifying the standards of acceptable behaviour, and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behaviour.

 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions, particularly those that are not aligned to this Code of Conduct.

-Project maintainers may ban temporarily or permanently any contributor for behaviors that are deemed inappropriate, threatening, offensive, or harmful.
+Project maintainers may ban temporarily or permanently any contributor for behaviours that are deemed inappropriate, threatening, offensive, or harmful.

 ## Scope